lqt0223/promise/README.md

 6. **error propagation**: a rejected reason will be propagated to the nearest error handler or catch body.
 Jobs between the rejection and the nearest error handler would not be executed.
 After the error handling, the promise chain resumes execution

 7. **auto-resolution of promise in then / catch body**: a promise returned from the callback in either a then or catch body will be automatically resolved or rejected, and the resolved value or rejected reason will appear in the next chained promise body

+8. **exception capture**:  besides explicit rejection, a promise can capture a thrown error or exception in its body